voyager-software/MacLookup/README.md

 # MacModelInfo

-A description of this package.
+Lookup of all Mac model names.